yourkris/Hello-World/README.md

-# Hello-World - The greatest fcuker in the world Krishna.K
+# Hello-World - The greatest lover in the world
 Exploring Github
 What is md extention is used pease let me know